Permanent Eyeliner

 After (healed, before follow-up)

-Upper and Lower Permanent Eyeliner
+Upper and Lower Thin Permanent Eyeliner

 Permanent Makeup Eyeliner, Meridian, ID